Liban45/Web-App-DevOps-Project/README.md

 - **Functional Testing**: All application features were tested, such as the orders table and Add Order functionality.

 ### Distribution to Internal Users
 To distribute the application company-wide, consider using Ingress.
 Ingress controllers allow you to manage more advanced routing, domain-based access, and can be a powerful way to manage both internal and external traffic.
-However, setting up an Ingress involves provisioning a company domain, which can be a complex and costly process and so it is beyond the scope of this project.
+However, setting up an Ingress involves provisioning a company domain, which can be a complex and costly process and so it is beyond the scope of this project.<br />
 On the other hand, if the application was customer-facing rather than for internal use, using a Load Balancer service would be the preferred choice.
 This setup is especially suitable when serving the application to a broader audience, such as a public website or a customer portal.